-To the Board of Directors of Marr SpA
+To the Board of Directors of MARR SpA

-Pursuant to article 3, paragraph 10, of Legislative Decree No. 254 of 30 December 2016 (the "Decree") and article 5 of CONSOB Regulation 20267/2018, we have performed a limited assurance engagement on the consolidated non-financial statement of Marr SpA and its subsidiaries (hereafter the "Group" or "Marr Group") for the year ended 31 December 2019, in accordance with article 4 of the Decree, presented in the specific section of the Management Report and approved by the Board of Directors on 13 March 2020 ("NFS").
+Pursuant to article 3, paragraph 10 of Legislative Decree no. 254 of 30 December 2016 (the "Decree") and article 5 of CONSOB Regulation no. 20267/2018, we have undertaken a limited assurance engagement on the consolidated non-financial statement of MARR SpA (hereinafter also the "Company") and its subsidiaries (the "MARR Group" or the "Group") for the year ended 31 December 2020, prepared in accordance with article 4 of the Decree and approved by the Board of Directors of the Company on 15 March 2021 (hereinafter, the "NFS").

-Responsibility of the Directors and of the Board of Statutory Auditors for the NFS
+Responsibilities of the Directors and the Board of statutory auditors for the NFS

-The Directors are responsible for the preparation of the NFS in accordance with article 3 and 4 of the Decree and with the "Global Reporting Initiative - Sustainability Reporting Standards", defined in 2016 by the GRI - Global Reporting Initiative (the "GRI Standards"), described in paragraph "Methodological Note" of the NFS, identified by them as the reporting standards, with reference to a selection of GRI Standards therein included.
+The Directors of MARR SpA are responsible for the preparation of the NFS in accordance with article 3 and 4 of the Decree and with the "GRI - Global Reporting Initiative Sustainability Reporting Standards", defined in 2016 and updated to 2019 (hereinafter, the "GRI Standards"), as indicated at paragraph "Methodological note" of the NFS, identified by them as the reporting standards with reference to the selection of GRI Standards included.

-The Directors are responsible, in the terms prescribed by law, for such internal control they deem to be necessary to enable the preparation of a NFS that is free from material misstatement, whether due to fraud or error.
+The Directors are also responsible, in the terms prescribed by law, for such internal control as they determine is necessary to enable the preparation of a NFS that is free from material misstatement, whether due to fraud or error.

-The Directors are responsible for identifying the content of the NFS, within the matters mentioned in article 3, paragraph 1, of the Decree, considering the activities and features of the Marr Group and, to the extent necessary to ensure an understanding of the Marr Group activities, performance, results and its related impacts.
+Moreover, the Directors are responsible for identifying the content of the NFS, within the matters mentioned in article 3, paragraph 1 of the Decree, considering the activities and characteristics of the MARR Group and to the extent necessary to ensure an understanding of the Group's activities, its performance, its results and related impacts.

-The Directors are responsible for defining the business and organisational model of the Marr Group and, with reference to the matters identified and reported in the NFS, for the policies adopted by the Marr Group and for the identification and management of risks generated and/or faced.
+Finally, the Directors are responsible for defining the business and organisational model of the Group and, with reference to the matters identified and reported in the NFS, for the policies adopted by the Group and for the identification and management of risks generated or faced by the Group.

-The Board of Statutory Auditors is responsible for overseeing, in the terms prescribed by law, compliance with the Decree.
+The Board of statutory auditors ("Collegio Sindacale") of MARR SpA is responsible for overseeing, in the terms prescribed by law, compliance with the Decree.